yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/kps_script_api.md

 {
 "title": "Use the KPS scripting API",
-"linkTitle": "Use the KPS scripting API", "weight":"80",
+"linkTitle": "Use the scripting API",
+"weight":"80",
 "date": "2020-01-06",
 "description": "The KPS scripting API facilitates create, read, update, delete (CRUD) operations to KPS tables from your policies."